aappddeevv/scalajs-reaction/README.md

 There are many modules available as most of the focus has been on hand-crafted bindings in order to improve ergonomics.
 We'll work with ScalablyType to improve the availability of bindings, however, they are quite simple to write using scalajs-reaction.
-All of these libraries use the group name `ttg`:
+All of these libraries use the group name `org.ttgoss.js`:

 * apollo
 * bootstrap